wyattbaillif/Software-Egineering/README.md

 ## Use Case Diagram

 ## Requirements
-- Functional
+#### Functional
-    -A player's score should update accuratly
+    - A player's score should update accuratly
-    -A player should be able to join a lobby
+    - A player should be able to join a lobby
-    -A player should be able to create a lobby
+    - A player should be able to create a lobby
-    -A player should be able to login and have score information tied to their account
+    - A player should be able to login and have score information tied to their account

--Non-Functional
+#### Non-Functional
-    -The base game should run smoothy (high frame rates on low end systems) -The lobby should be simple and easy to navigate -the gameplay will be competitive and engaging -the game should make sense after just playing once
+    - The base game should run smoothy (high frame rates on low end systems)

--Non-Requirements
+    - The lobby should be simple and easy to navigate
+    - the gameplay will be competitive and engaging
+    - the game should make sense after just playing once

+#### Non-Requirements
     -Gameplay wont support greater than 4 players -Leaderboards doesn't support offline mode or guest accounts